 Director | Dr. Dee Mangin MBChB, DPH, FRNZCGP

-Dr. Mangin sits on the Section of Researchers’ Council with the College of Family Physicians of Canada (CFPC) and is a member of the Integrated Patient Safety Action Plan Medication Safety Leads Group, Patients for Patient Safety Canada.
+Dr. Mangin is Professor and Associate Chair (Research) in the Dept of Family Medicine at McMaster University.
 She is the Director of MUSIC and the medical director and cofounder of RxISK.org a website for consumer information and reporting of drug adverse reactions.
-Her broad interest are: rational prescribing; innovation models of primary care delivery; effective incorporation of evidence into patient centered practice; and the influences of science, policy and commerce on the nature of care.
+Her broad interest are rational prescribing; innovation models of primary care delivery; effective incorporation of data into patient centered practice; and the influences of science, policy and commerce on the nature of care.

 McMaster University | Department of Family Medicine

 David Braley Health Sciences Centre, 6th floor100 Main Street West, Hamilton, ON L8P 1H6

 Network Coordinator | Jennifer Lawsonhollj@mcmaster.ca